 Located 500mm after OAP2 is a removable dichroic available to feed the Keck interferometer.
 The interferometer will be used in conjunction with Keck NGAO, and therefore simultaneously with the LOWFS.
-The dichroic will therefore transmit J-band light to the LOWFS, while reflecting H and K. The dichroic has an incidence angle of 20° and a diameter of 190mm.
+The interferometer utilizes J and H band light for internal tracking (the J-band used primarily when doing H-band interferometer science).
+It has therefore been decided that the interferometer dichroic will reflect J, H, K, and longer wavelength light, up to the required 4.1μ , to the interferometer.
+The LOWFS will be required to perform wavefront sensing at wavelengths below 1μ .
+The dichroic has an incidence angle of 25° and a diameter of 190mm.
 A wedge of 0.17° on the second surface of the dichroic removes lateral color over J-band at the LOWFS plane.
-An alternative second dichroic can be available to transmit J and H to the LOWFS.